iscar-ucm/jeco/README.md

-# JARA
+# ECO

-JARA (a flower from the Community of Extremadura, Spain) is a collection of optimization algorithms developed in JAVA.
+ECO is a collection of optimization algorithms developed in JAVA.